txt/se25fall/docs/proj1a2.md

   - **0** → Incomplete, major issues
   - **1** → Needs improvement, some issues
   - **2** → Well-done
+  - **2** → Exceptionally great job (give this rating only when you feel the work done is extremely well done)
 - If there are issues
   -  A **short description/justification** for each score you assign
   -  Otherwise, leave the "issues" field blank.